The First of Us

 The First of Us (El primero de nosotros, stylized as: EL PR1MERO DE NOSOTROS, THE F1RST OF US) is an Argentine telenovela produced by Viacom International Studios that premiered on 21 March 2022 on Telefe.
 It is written by Ernesto Korovsky and Romina Moretto, and directed by Pablo Vásquez and Pablo Ambrosino.
 It stars Benjamín Vicuña, Paola Krum, Luciano Castro, Jorgelina Aruzzi, Damián de Santo and Mercedes Funes.

 Plot

-The story focuses on the life of a group of friends, who are in their 40s and undergo a great change when they find out that one of them, Santiago (Benjamín Vicuña), suffers from a terminal illness, after having experienced the first symptom at a dinner. and be cared for in hospital.
-From there, the news leaves everyone shocked, putting them in close proximity to death, which moves them deeply and keeps them restless.
+The story focuses on the life of a group of friends, who are in their 40s and undergo a great change when they find out that one of them, Santiago (Benjamín Vicuña), suffers from a terminal illness, after having experienced the first symptom at a dinner and be cared for in hospital.
+From there, the news leave everyone shocked, putting them in close proximity to death, which moves them deeply and keeps them restless.